CeiHau/Golite-Compiler/README.md

 ## Golite Grammar

 The following CFG grammar partially describes the Golite syntax.
 In the EBNF below, non-terminals are highlighted in blue with a `=` instead of an `->` as shown in class.
-You’ll notice a series of semi-colons lined up at the end of each line in the EBNF.
-Please ignore those semi-colons because they are needed to signal the end of a production.
 The language does contain semicolons to signal the end of a statement but those are terminals and are indicated as `';'`.
-The terminals are highlighted in green with single quotes.
-Don’t be frighten by the length of the grammar.
-We are just being very explicit about everything but the language is relatively small in comparison to the full Go language.
+The terminals are quoted.
 Additional notation is provided in the below chart.

 | Usage      | Month | Meaning |
 | ----------- | ----------- | ----------- |